 Though overshadowed by widespread negative coverage, the NFL’s national anthem protests have led to positive developments.
 At the beginning of 2018, the NFL announced the formation of a social justice committee to assist NFL players with promoting social justice causes and awareness for them.
 The committee will spend $100 million trying to improve education, police and community relations and the criminal justice system in NFL cities.

-Additionally, despite the criticism that Colin Kaepernack has garnered, he succeeded to create a space in which important national conversations about race can finally take place.
+Additionally, despite the criticism that Colin Kaepernick has garnered, he succeeded to create a space in which important national conversations about race can finally take place.
 In courageously speaking his conscience, he has inspired a generation of athletes – and younger fans – to speak out and peacefully address social issues.
+In fact, Nike’s decision to use Kaepernick as their spokesman, especially with the tag line “Believe in something.
+Even if it means sacrificing everything” sends a big message to the NFL and its fans that freedom of speech and one’s conviction should be valued, not bullied or ignored.

 The NFL embraces the digital era